ronheywood/PiTrac/Documentation/PiTrac Version 2 Assembly.md

 Use clamps judiciously to make sure the parts are glued securely Tight the screws through the two sides as you work your way up the tower

+Shank Shield Installation
+2 x Pan head M4*12 or *16 self-tapping screws for the top of the shield (avoid counter-sinking, but could also use flat-head) 2 x flat head self-tapping M4*12 or *14 screws for the bottom of the shield Put the shield in place and mark where the upper-left hold should be that goes into the top-left riser of the tower frontplate
+Drill a hole in the shield using a 5/32" drill bit or something else that is very nearly as wide as the screw threads WARNING - it's very easy to shatter or chip the shield when screwing in the screws.
+For that reason, the holes must be nearly as large (or even larger) than the screws.
+This may compromise the rigidity of the lower-shield mount, but better than a cracked shield.
+WARNING - Plexiglas or polycarbonite is very sharp.
+Make sure you sand everything.
+Mount the shield using just the top-left screw.
+Using a 1/8" (or other small bit), drill through the sheild in the top-right where tthe shield will mount into the top-right tower riser.
+Drill (straigh) through the two counter-sunk shield-securing holes in the front of the base-box.
+The reasons for using the smaller bit is sot that there is enough plastic in the basebox hole to tightly grip the screw.
+Unattach the shield, put it on something you can drill into, and drill out the three new holes with a 5/32" drill.
+Attach the shield using the four screws listed above.